5 Tips for Small-Medium Freight Forwarders to Compete in 2023

 As the freight forwarding market grows, many established players are finding it increasingly difficult to stay competitive.
 The changing landscape of geopolitical conflict, economic instability, and a rise in digitization, only adds to the pressure and challenges faced by forwarders.

-While it’s hard to predict what’s to come, one thing is clear: many freight forwarders will need to make significant changes to remain competitive
+While it’s hard to predict what’s to come, one thing is clear: many freight forwarders will need to make significant changes to remain competitive.

 Here are 5 steps you can take to get ahead this year.